RoLingG/wails-build-action/actions/README.md

   - build/wails2/build — Runs `wails build` for the chosen platform and fixes executable permissions.

 Notes
-- In composite actions, reference other sub-actions via repo-root paths like `uses: actions/discovery`.
+- In composite actions (inside this repo), reference other sub-actions via relative paths like `uses: ./actions/discovery`.
-- In workflows within this repo, reference local actions with `./actions/<name>`.
+- In workflows within this repo, reference local actions with `uses: ./actions/<name>` (or the repo root with `uses: ./`).
 - For consumers of this repo, use the fully qualified path, for example: `uses: snider/build-action/actions/discovery@v3`.